-7.1.3 What to seal
+7.1.3 What to Seal

-With limited exceptions, practitioners must seal all completed engineering documents for which they are assuming professional responsibility where the document is not considered "draft."

-However, affixing a seal to a document does not turn it into something that is "within the practice of professional engineering."
+With limited exceptions, practitioners must seal all completed engineering documents for which they are assuming professional responsibility where the document is not considered "draft".
+However, affixing a seal to a document does not turn it into something that is "within the practice of professional engineering".
 The content of the document determines its classification as an engineering document.
 This includes all documents containing engineering calculations, expressing engineering opinions, or giving instructions based on engineering judgment.

-From the definitions in section 53(1) of Regulation 941, seals must be affixed to any drawing, specification, plan, report, design, model, or other document whether in print, electronic, or any other medium, that contains engineering content, and that does not meet any of the criteria for not requiring a seal.
-Certain demand-side legislation requires that some specific tasks having public interest implications be done only by those having qualifications specified in the legislation, as defined by "qualified persons."
-In cases where legislation includes professional engineers as qualified persons (e.g., Condominium Act) practitioners should only affix their seals to any documents required pursuant to the legislation if the work performed falls under the definition of "the practice of professional engineering" under the Act.
+From the definition of "engineering document" in section 53, seals must be affixed to any drawing, specification, plan, report, , memoranda, study, design, model, or other document whether in print, electronic, or any other medium, that contains engineering content, and that does not meet any of the criteria for not requiring a seal.

+Certain demand-side legislation requires that some specific tasks having public interest implications be done only by those having qualifications specified in the legislation, as defined by "qualified persons".
+In cases where legislation includes professional engineers as qualified persons (e.g. Condominium Act) practitioners should only affix their seals to any documents required pursuant to the legislation if the work performed falls under the definition of "the practice of professional engineering" under the Act.

-7.1.4 What not to seal
+7.1.4 What not to Seal

-Draft or incomplete documents are expressly forbidden from being sealed, as per section 53(8) of Regulation 941.
-(8) A practitioner shall not affix their seal to an engineering document that is incomplete or in draft form.
+Draft or incomplete documents are expressly forbidden from being be sealed, as per Subsection (8) of Section 53 of Regulation 941.